tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ### 3.3.
 Online TripletLoss

 The previously described model uses hard negatives for the triplet loss: we will refer it as a hard triplet loss.

-The first way to produce such triplets is to search through the whole datasets for these hard negatives.
+The first method to produce such triplets is to search through the whole datasets for these hard negatives.
 Even worse, this has to be done before each epoch as the change in weights implies a change in which example is a hard negative.
-This procedure is called offline triplet mining and is clearly not efficient.
+This procedure is called *offline* triplet mining and is clearly not efficient.

-Instead, we will use a different method called online triplet mining which was also introduced in *FaceNet: A Unified Embedding for Face Recognition and Clustering, Schroff et al., 2015*.
+Instead, we will use a different method called *online* triplet mining which was also introduced in *FaceNet: A Unified Embedding for Face Recognition and Clustering, Schroff et al., 2015*.
 Not only is this approach faster, but it also the easiest way to implement it using Tensorflow's `tfa.losses.TripletSemiHardLoss()` function.
 What this functions does is finding these the semi-hard negatives in each batch which are defined by the examples $n$ such that $d(a, p) < d(a, n) < d(a, p) + \alpha$.

 On top of that,  `tfa.losses.TripletSemiHardLoss()`  works with a single feature extractor so there is no need to create the Siamese Network for the training.

+**Notes:**

-For all experiments, we will keep the default margin value of $\alpha = 1$.
+- For all experiments, we will keep the default margin value of $\alpha = 1$

-**Note:** Nonetheless, it will be necessary to build a Siamese Network when we will implement our end-to-end model as we expect the latter to take 2 images as inputs.
+- It will be necessary to build a Siamese Network when we will implement our end-to-end model as we expect the latter to take 2 images as inputs.